dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring 2018.md

 ### a

-By the Galois correspondence, it suffices to show that
+By the Galois correspondence, it suffices to show that the fixed field of $H_1 \intersect H_2$ is

 ### b